rathiromil13/Info_Viz_HW1/Readme.md

 In this part, we'd to vizualize GDP Per Capita, Life Expectancy and Child Mortality.

-Basic transrmation is similar i.e. mapping each data frame to country and continent and then merging them using time, country and continent as the key.
+Basic transrmation is similar i.e. performing inner each data frame to country and continent and then merging them using time, country and continent as the key.

 Here's the plot for overall GDP vs Life Expectancy Vs Child mortality around the world which is calculated by taking the mean values of all 3 variables for each year.